Power BI security white paper

 The Azure Traffic Manager checks the user's DNS record to determine the most appropriate (usually nearest) datacenter where Power BI is deployed, and responds to the DNS with the IP address of the WFE cluster to which the user should be sent.

-WFE then redirects the user to the Microsoft Online Services login page.
+WFE then redirects the user to the Microsoft Online Services sign-in page.

-After the user has been authenticated, the login page redirects the user to the previously determined nearest Power BI service WFE cluster with an auth code.
+After the user has been authenticated, the sign-in page redirects the user to the previously determined nearest Power BI service WFE cluster with an auth code.

-The WFE cluster checks with the Azure AD service to obtain an Azure AD security token by using the auth code.
-When Azure AD returns the successful authentication of the user and returns an Azure AD security token, the WFE cluster consults the Power BI Global Service, which maintains a list of tenants and their Power BI back-end cluster locations and determines which Power BI back-end service cluster contains the user's tenant.
+The WFE cluster checks with Microsoft Entra ID to obtain a Microsoft Entra security token by using the auth code.
+When Microsoft Entra ID returns the successful authentication of the user and returns a Microsoft Entra security token, the WFE cluster consults the Power BI Global Service, which maintains a list of tenants and their Power BI back-end cluster locations and determines which Power BI back-end service cluster contains the user's tenant.
 The WFE cluster then returns an application page to the user's browser with the session, access, and routing information required for its operation.

-Now, when the client's browser requires customer data, it will send requests to the back-end cluster address with the Azure AD access token in the Authorization header.
-The Power BI back-end cluster reads the Azure AD access token and validates the signature to ensure that the identity for the request is valid.
-The Azure AD access token will have an expiry date set according to Azure AD policies, and to maintain the current session the Power BI Client in the user's browser will make periodic requests to renew the access token before it expires.
+Now, when the client's browser requires customer data, it will send requests to the back-end cluster address with the Microsoft Entra access token in the Authorization header.
+The Power BI back-end cluster reads the Microsoft Entra access token and validates the signature to ensure that the identity for the request is valid.
+The Microsoft Entra access token will have an expiry date set according to Microsoft Entra policies, and to maintain the current session the Power BI Client in the user's browser will make periodic requests to renew the access token before it expires.

 For more information on Power BI, see the following resources.